victoriadrake/hugo-theme-sam/README.md

   - Syntax highlighting
   - Share-ready pages with [Open Graph](https://gohugo.io/templates/internal/#open-graph) and [Twitter](https://gohugo.io/templates/internal/#twitter-cards) metadata you can customize in `config.toml` and page front-matter
   - Effortless use of Hugo Pipes to generate CSS from Sass files
+  - Tested for compatibility with Hugo versions as far back as `0.49.2`

 ## Quick start